 Remington is a well known brand with an impressive lineup of straighteners and other hairstyling tools.
 So choosing the best Remington flat iron from among the wide variety can be a bit of a task.

-Today I’ll be reviewing five of the top Remington flat irons to make your choice easier.
+Today I’ll be reviewing three of the top Remington flat irons to make your choice easier.

 We’ll also see how the brand fares against other brands, and its strengths and weaknesses.

 - Which Remington Hair Straightener Is Right For You?

 - In Summary

 Best Salon-Grade Iron: Remington S9500 Pro 1″ Pearl Ceramic Flat Iron

 With a sleek black and silver exterior and powerful features, the Remington S9500 Pro 1” Flat Iron boasts salon-level performance.

 It has floating ceramic plates which are infused with crushed pearls, making the plates extra smooth.
 The built-in ceramic technology gives you a nice, smooth glide.